 One passenger car and one private van were used for the daily business operations, with both vehicles running on petrol.
-Their combustion generated several air emissions ("non-GHG"), including nitrogen oxides ("NOx"), sulphur oxides ("SOx") and respiratory suspended particles ("PM").
+During the Reporting Period, the use of petrol for mobile vehicles increased significantly, so it contributed to the increase in amount of SO_x , NO_x and PM.
+The significant increase in the use of petrol was due to the frequent use of vans for delivering vending machines.
+The businesses of the Group were back to normal after the COVID-19 pandemic.
+Their combustion generated several air emissions ("non-GHG"), including nitrogen oxides ("NO_x"), sulphur oxides ("SO_x") and respiratory-suspended particles ("PM").

 Air emissions (non-GHG) from the vehicle

-Mobile fuel source SOx (kg) NOx (kg) PM (kg)
+Mobile fuel source SO x (kg) NO x (kg) PM (kg)

-Gasoline 0.044 1.49 0.003
+Petrol 0.09 0.73 0.054

-Note: Emission factors for calculations on environmental parameters were made with reference to Appendix 20 of the GEM Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise.
+Note: Emission factors for calculations on environmental parameters were made with reference to Appendix C2 of the GEM Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise.

-A1.2 Greenhouse Gas (GHG) Emissions
+A1.2 GHG Emissions

-GHG emissions were generated directly from the consumption of mobile fuel (i.e. petrol for group-owned vehicles).
-Indirect GHG emissions were also generated from the consumption of purchased electricity, processing of freshwater, and wastepaper disposal.
-No business air travel was conducted due to the travel restrictions from the COVID-19 pandemic.
+GHG emissions were generated directly from the consumption of mobile fuel (i.e. petrol for groupowned vehicles).
+Indirect GHG emissions were also generated from the consumption of purchased electricity, processing of freshwater and wastepaper disposal and business air travel.

-During the Reporting Period, 82.37 tonnes of carbon dioxide equivalent (tCO2eq) GHG (mainly CO2, CH4 and N2O) were emitted from the Group's operations.
-The overall intensity of the GHG emissions was 0.06 tCO2eq/m2, or 1.87 tCO2eq/employee.
+During the Reporting Period, 77.06 tonnes of carbon dioxide equivalent (tCO $2$ eq) GHG (mainly CO $2$, CH $4$ and N $2$ O) were emitted from the Group's operations.
+The overall intensity of the GHG emissions was 0.06 tCO $2$ eq/employee.
 See Table 1 for the contribution of GHG emissions across scopes and activities.

-Table 1 Sources of Greenhouse Gas Emissions during the Reporting Period
+Sources of GHG Emissions during the Reporting Period

-Scope of GHG emissions Emission sources GHG Emission (in tCO2eq) Sub-total (in tCO2eq) Total GHG emission (in %) Scope 1 Direct emissions Combustion of fuel (petrol) in mobile sources 7.93 7.93 9.63% Scope 2 Energy indirect emissions Purchased electricity 73.93 73.93 89.75% Scope 3 Other indirect emissions Paper waste disposed at landfills 0.43 0.43 0.52% Electricity used for processing fresh water and sewage by government departments/third parties 0.08 0.08 0.10% Total 82.37 100%
+Scope of GHG emissions Emission sources GHG Emission (2023) (in tCO 2 eq) GHG Emission (2022) (in tCO2eq) Scope 1 Direct emissions Combustion of fuel (petrol) in mobile sources 15.91 17.77 Scope 2 Energy indirect emissions Purchased electricity 55.24 58.88 Scope 3 Other indirect emissions Paper waste disposed at landfills 1.38 1.51 omeone.
+Electricity used for processing fresh water by government departments/ third parties 0.08 0.08 Electricity used for processing sewage by government departments/third parties 0.07 0.07 Business air travel by employee 4.39 1.93 Total 77.07 80.24

-Note: Emission factors for calculations on environmental parameters were made with reference to Appendix 20 of the GEM Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise.
-The emission factor for purchased electricity in Macau SAR was obtained from the CEM Sustainability Report 2019.
+Note 1: Emission factors for calculations on environmental parameters were made with reference to Appendix C2 of the GEM Listing Rules and their referred documentation as set out by Hong Kong Exchanges and Clearing Limited, unless stated otherwise.